psuvorov/kabanwebapp/README.md

 - Searching user boards
 - User profile management (at least as a sketch)

-There are many features I'd like to implement, like users collaboration, tagging, etc. Little by little I'm going to implement them, plus many other ones.
+There are many features I'd like to implement, like users collaboration, tagging, email notifications, etc. Little by little I'm going to implement them, plus many other ones.

 A couple of screens: